pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 > *- Ward Cunningham*

 This definition focuses on technical debt being a trade-off **when developing new features** and that **it is not always bad** as long as its addressed promptly.
-The problem though is that unlike financial debt – where creditors are responsible for determining if the debtor is able to take on more financial debt – who is responsible for making sure an organization can handle more technical debt?
+The problem though is that unlike financial debt, who is responsible for making sure an organization can handle more technical debt?
 Can an organization be "technical debt" bankrupt?
 When organizations start thinking of this in terms of "debt" they quickly realize that there don't *seem* to be any consequences of the debt, so they ignore it.

-Steve Freeman (whose work I first encountered in the wonderful book [Growing Object-Oriented Software, Guided by Tests](https://github.com/sf105/goos-code)) describes technical debt as an ["Unhedged Call Option"](https://higherorderlogic.com/programming/2023/10/06/bad-code-isnt-technical-debt-its-an-unhedged-call-option.html):
+Steve Freeman (whose work I first encountered in the wonderful book [Growing Object-Oriented Software, Guided by Tests](https://github.com/sf105/goos-code)) describes technical debt as an ["Unhedged Call Option"](https://higherorderlogic.com/programming/2023/10/06/bad-code-isnt-technical-debt-its-an-unhedged-call-option.html).

 > Call options are a better model than debt for cruddy code (without tests) because they capture the unpredictability of what we do.
 > If I pop in a feature without cleaning up then I get the benefit immediately, I collect the premium.